[Trend Alert] Mind Blowing Optical Illusion Decorations

 Grab this trend by the horns and opt for statement monochrome wallpaper.
 We’ve chosen our ‘Antwerp Staircase’ mural as it shares a great combination of both an optical illusion with geometric shapes in monochrome.

 Team this mural with a simple light shade like this fascinating elusive one from notonthehighstreet.com and see it pick out the lighter tones in the mural.

 Get Lost - Hypnotising Home Décor

-For a room begging to have a focal point, we’ve chosen our ‘Abstract Spiral’ wallpaper.
+For a room begging to have a focal point, we’ve chosen our ‘Abstract Spiral’ optical wallpaper.
 This print draws the eye in, grabbing attention from elsewhere in the room.
 It also creates adventure, stimulating questions of where the spiral could take you.

-To go alongside our ‘Abstract Spiral’ wallpaper, Zazzle.co.uk have stocked some fabulous illusionary cushions!
+To go alongside our ‘Abstract Spiral’ optical wallpaper, Zazzle.co.uk have stocked some fabulous illusionary cushions!
 They’re also great for sampling the hot trend if you’re not ready for the masterpiece.

-Subtle Hints of Illusion
+Subtle Hints of Optical Illusion

 Don't get the wrong impression of this trend, it doesn't have to be brash and hypnotic.
-Take our 'Tulip Staircase' mural by Nick Jackson.
+Take our 'Tulip Staircase' optical mural by Nick Jackson.
 His photograph captures the beauty of one of the original features in the Queen's House from an abstract angle.
-The spirals of the staircase with the bold focus point are what create the optical illusion, but the shading on the steps and the tulip handrail soften the image, creating a somewhat romantic mural.
+The spirals of the staircase with the bold focal point are what create the optical illusion, but the shading on the steps and the tulip handrail soften the image, creating a somewhat romantic mural.